INSECT TREE CARE SERVICES

 Cooley Spruce Gall

-Cooley spruce galls are commonly found on the new growth of spruce trees.
-These galls are caused by an insect known as the Cooley spruce gall adelgid, which is a type of woolly aphid.
-During late spring, the galls appear light green but begin to dry out and turn brown starting in mid-July.
-People often mistake these galls for seed cones.
-They are particularly noticeable on blue spruce trees; however, they generally do little or no harm to the tree.
+Cooley spruce galls are frequently found on the new growth of spruce trees and are caused by the Cooley spruce gall adelgid, a type of woolly aphid.
+In late spring, these galls appear light green, but by mid-July, they begin to dry out and turn brown.
+Due to their shape and texture, they are often mistaken for seed cones.
+While particularly noticeable on blue spruce trees, these galls typically cause little to no long lasting harm to the tree.

-In spring, female adelgids mature and lay several hundred eggs near developing buds.
-The eggs hatch around the time of bud break, and young nymphs migrate to the new spring growth, where they feed at the base of the growing needles.
-The saliva introduced into the plant during feeding causes changes in plant development, resulting in the formation of galls.
+In spring, female adelgids mature and lay hundreds of eggs near developing buds.
+As the eggs hatch around bud break, young nymphs migrate to the new growth, feeding at the base of the developing needles.
+Their feeding introduces saliva that alters plant development, triggering the formation of galls.
+While these galls may affect aesthetic appearance and temporarily damage new growth, they rarely impact the overall health of the tree.

 Cooley Spruce Gall Treatment